 We had a 16% unemployment level.
 Nobody would give us money.

 Listen.
 You do not understand the Order of Business.
-We listen to one another respectfully, and we keep quiet.
-Each of you has-----
+We listen to one another respectfully and keep quiet.
+Each Senator has-----

 He is not responding.

-He responds in his own way, which every Leader in this House going back centuries was entitled to do.
+He responds in his own way, which every Leader of the House going back centuries was entitled to do.

 He is a bluffer.

 How many centuries has the House been here?